 Audit and Designation Supplementary

-Name Supervisory as Explanation of Reasons for Appointment
+3.7 Supervisory as Explanation of Explanation of

-Tuille Committee Independent the reasons for rippointment
+Name Committee Independent the Reasons for Appointment

 member Director Relationship

 Ms. Sakai has experience as

 director and audit and

 supervisory board member at

 other companies, abundant

 finance-related knowledge,

 including expertise in financing

 and accounting matters, and

 various viewpoints from the

 perspective of diversity.
 The

 Company appointed her as

 outside director (Audit and

 Yukari Supervisory Committee

 Sakai 0 0 members) in the belief that she

-Dakai would leverage her abundant
+Бакаг would leverage her abundant

 experience and knowledge to

 execute the Company's business

 and fulfill the function of control

 and oversight over management,

-and she was elected in the $33^{\mathrm{rd}}$
+and she was elected in the $33^{ m rd}$

 Ordinary General Meeting of

 Shareholders.
 Ms. Sakai

 satisfies the Independence

 Determination Standards for

 Independent Officers set forth by

 the Company.

-Audit and Designation Supplementary

-Supervisory as Explanation of

-Name Committee Independent the Reasons for Appointment

-member Director Relationship

-member Director Relationship M. V

-Mr. Kurahashi has been engaged

-in lawsuits and other dispute

-cases, M&A, corporate

-restructuring, and corporate legal

-affairs as a lawyer, and has broad

-experience, including

-participating in third-party

-committees in corporate scandal

-cases.
-The Company appointed

-him as outside director (Audit

-Yusaku and Supervisory Committee

-0 0 member) in the belief that he

-Kurahashi would leverage his extensive

-specialized knowledge to enhance

-the Company's corporate

-governance and other matters,

-and he was elected in the $33^{\rm rd}$

-Ordinary General Meeting of

-Shareholders.
-Mr. Kurahashi

-satisfies the Independence

-Determination Standards for

-Independent Officers set forth by

-the Company.
+Name Audit and Supervisory Committee Designation as Independent Supplementary Explanation of the Reasons for Appointment member Director Relationship Yusaku Kurahashi • 0 Mr. Kurahashi has been engaged in lawsuits and other dispute cases, M&A, corporate restructuring, and corporate legal affairs as a lawyer, and has broad experience, including participating in third-party committees in corporate scandal cases.
+The Company appointed him as outside director (Audit and Supervisory Committee member) in the belief that he would leverage his extensive specialized knowledge to enhance the Company's corporate governance and other matters, and he was elected in the 33rd Ordinary General Meeting of Shareholders.
+Mr. Kurahashi satisfies the Independence Determination Standards for Independent Officers set forth by the Company.